Codecademy/docs/content/cloud-computing/concepts/iaas/iaas.md

 - Deployed applications
 - Networking components (e.g., host firewalls)

+The user's responsibilities include the following:

+- Maintaining the virtual machines.
-The user is responsible for maintaining the virtual machines, including keeping operating systems and applications patched and up-to-date, and pays the cloud service only for the number of resources allocated and consumed.
+  - This includes keeping operating systems and applications patched and up-to-date.
+- Paying the cloud service only for the number of resources allocated and consumed.